back2Lobby/valotime/README.md

 # Valotime
 Valotime provides live countdown according to your current timezone for every next VALORANT Act.

-Its a simple PWA made with Vue 3.
+Its a simple PWA made with Vue 3 using API provided by [valorant-api](https://valorant-api.com/)

 ## Project setup
 ```